flutter/website/src/cookbook/design/themes.md

 To apply your new theme, add the `Theme.of(context)` method within the widgets' `build()` methods.

-The `Theme.of(context)` method looks up the widget tree and applies the nearest `Theme` in the tree.
+The `Theme.of(context)` method looks up the widget tree and retrieves the nearest `Theme` in the tree.
 If you have a standalone `Theme` as defined in the previous example, that's applied.
 If not, Flutter applies the app's theme.